 - 1. Explain the role of scarcity, specialization, opportunity cost and cost/benefit analysis in economic decision-making. - Identify the determinants of supply and demand; demonstrate the impact of shifts in both market supply and demand curves on equilibrium price and output. - 3.
-Summarize the Law of Diminishing Marginal Utility; describe the process of utility maximization. - 4.
-Calculate supply and demand elasticities, identify the determinants of price elasticity of demand and supply, and demonstrate the relationship between elasticity and total revenue. - 5.
-Describe the production function and the Law of Diminishing Marginal Productivity; calculate and graph short-run and long-run costs of production. - 6.
-Identify the four market structures by characteristics; calculate and graph the profit maximizing price and quantity in the output markets by use of marginal analysis. - 7.
-Determine the profit maximizing price and quantity of resources in factor markets under perfect and imperfect competition by use of marginal analysis. - 8.
-Describe governmental efforts to address market failure such as monopoly power, externalities, and public goods. - 9.
-Identify the benefits of free trade using the concept of comparative advantage. - 10.
+Define and measure national income and rates of unemployment and inflation. - 4.
+Identify the phases of the business cycle and the problems caused by cyclical fluctuations in the market economy. - 5.
+Define money and the money supply; describe the process of money creation by the banking system and the role of the central bank. - 6.
+Construct the aggregate demand and aggregate supply model of the macro economy and use it to illustrate macroeconomic problems and potential monetary and fiscal policy solutions. - 7.
+Explain the mechanics and institutions of international trade and their impact on the macro economy. - 8.
+Define economic growth and identify sources of economic growth. - 9.
 Address issues, policies, public opinions, expectations, environmental, and cultural changes that affect industry, society, choices, and the current economic state.